Toggle: English / Spanish

 Many people who have had a stroke will keep improving in the months or years after their stroke.

 Over half of people who have a stroke are able to function and live at home.
-Other people are not able to care for themselves.
+Others are not able to care for themselves.

 The risk for a second stroke is highest during the weeks or months after the first stroke.
 The risk begins to decrease after this period.